-The campus behavior coordinator shall promptly notify a student's parent by phone or in person of any violation that may result in in-school or out-of-school suspension, placement in a DAEP, placement in a JJAEP, or expulsion.
-The campus behavior coordinator shall also notify a student's parent if the student is taken into custody by a law enforcement officer under the disciplinary pro-visions of the Education Code.
+The CBC shall promptly notify a student's parent by phone or in person of any violation that may result in in-school or out-of-school suspension, placement in a DAEP, placement in a JJAEP, or expulsion.
+The CBC shall also notify a student's parent if the student is taken into custody by a law enforcement officer under the disciplinary pro-visions of the Education Code.

 A good faith effort shall be made on the day the action was taken to provide to the student for delivery to the student's parent written notification of the disciplinary action.
-If the parent has not been reached by telephone or in person by 5:00 p.m. of the first business day after the day the disciplinary action was taken, the campus behavior coordinator shall send written notification by U.S. Mail.
-If the campus behavior coordinator is not able to provide no-tice to the parent, the principal or designee shall provide the notice.
+If the parent has not been reached by telephone or in person by 5:00 p.m. of the first business day after the day the disciplinary action was taken, the CBC shall send written notification by U.S. Mail.
+If the CBC is not able to provide no-tice to the parent, the principal or designee shall provide the notice.